danbrough/ipfs_mobile/README.md

 ## Example code

-Run the test code with `./gradlew connectedDebugAndroidTest`.
-To run the code at [android/src/androidTest/java/danbroid/ipfsmobile/test/](android/src/androidTest/java/danbroid/ipfsmobile/test/).
+To run the code at [android/src/androidTest/java/danbroid/ipfsmobile/test/](android/src/androidTest/java/danbroid/ipfsmobile/test/) on you connected android device,  run `./gradlew connectedDebugAndroidTest`

 There is plenty more in my [KIPFS](https://github.com/danbrough/kipfs/tree/main/impl/android)  project.

+For an introduction to how the go code works, `cd kipfs_go && go run demo/kipfs_demo.go`.